Internal-Compiler-Error/plutarch/docs/mysql-read-commited-gap-lock.md

 checked_.
 Since the index isn't unique, InnoDB takes a lock on every row scanned, both the index and the row.

+If we commit both transactions, the above combination can, and have been observed to deadlock, despite they shouldn't be conflicting!

 ## Is MySQL in the wrong here?
 It's surprisingly hard to say whether MySQL should be "blamed" here.
 This is because